Covid has ruined Micheál Martin's chances of leaving a legacy as Taoiseach

 - The highs and lows of Micheál Martin's time as leader

-- The leadership question: When will he step down and who will replace him?
+- The leadership question: When will Micheál Martin step down and who will replace him?

 On the day he was elected Taoiseach last June in Dublin’s Convention Centre, Micheál Martin attempted to set out his vision as to how he would seek to lead the country.